 One thing that every homeowner dreads is a flooded basement.
-During the spring in Toronto, along with rainy periods in the summer, we receive hundreds of calls a month for basement leaks after it rains.
+During the spring in Toronto, along with rainy periods in the summer, we receive hundreds of calls a month for basement water leaks after it rains.
 The homes in Toronto are old, many have aging foundations that have cracks in them along with drainage systems that no longer work properly.
 If not installed properly, drainage systems can get clogged over time and stop functioning the way they were intended.

 There are numerous reasons a basement can flood during a rainstorm and cause water leaks in your basement.
 If a basement water leak happens to you these are some tips on how to stay calm during the incident.
 But before you get started, be sure to contact your insurance company to report the incident and clarify your coverage.

 Cut the power